chef/automate/dev-docs/code-coverage.md

 <https://a2-code-coverage.cd.chef.co/automate-ui/current/>

-Past UI code coverage results can be found at `/YYYY-MM-DD` instead of `/current`
+Past UI code coverage results can be found at the parent page, https://a2-code-coverage.cd.chef.co/automate-ui/, along with a chart showing changes in the last 90 days.

-To view what previous dates are available, see [Updating Code Coverage Dashboard](#Updating-Code-Coverage-Dashboard).

-Currently this is manually updated periodically.
+This is automatically regenerated with each merged PR.

 ### Viewing Go Code Coverage